Buying Goods in the UK

-The Consumer Rights Act 2015 provides consumers with a level of protection when making purchases from a business.
+The Consumer Rights Act 2015 provides consumers with a level of protection when making purchases from a business in the UK.

 Here, we aim to equip consumers with the knowledge of what they can expect when purchasing goods and the obligations of a business, if things aren't up to scratch.